awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 ## Exporting a snapshot to an Amazon S3 bucket<a name="aurora-export-snapshot.Exporting"></a>

-You can have up to five concurrent DB snapshot export tasks in progress per account\.
+You can have up to five concurrent DB snapshot export tasks in progress per AWS account\.

 **Note**
 Exporting RDS snapshots can take a while depending on your database type and size\.
 The export task first restores and scales the entire database before extracting the data to Amazon S3\.
 The task's progress during this phase displays as **Starting**\.
 When the task switches to exporting data to S3, progress displays as **In progress**\.